SimonSapin/rust-forest/README.md

 ```

 More generally, a tree with parent and sibling relationships (in addition to children relationships)
-can be viewed as a special kind of graph, but still a graph that contains cycles.
+can be viewed as a graph of aspecial kind, but still a graph that contains cycles.
 And Rust’s default ownership model does not support cycles easily.
 Therefore, we need a more involved strategy to manage the lifetime of nodes.